EvgeniiTitov/coding-practice/coding_practice/sample_problems/GOTCHAS.md

     return True
 ```

-- (1046) Last stone weight: get list of stone weights, keep smashing the heaviest stones,
-until 1 left or all destroyed.
-Use heap to get 2 heaviest stoned, smash them,
-push to the heap if their sizes !=.
-Keep doing till there is just 1 or nothing

 - (1047) Remove all adjacent duplicates in a str: Use a stack to drop letter there,
 for each new char check if the last in the stack, if equal, pop off the stack.
 If
 stack is empty, just add a char and continue.
 Return "".join(stack)